BaronLip/Ruby_Redux_Session_Auth/README.md

      2. `useHistory` hook.
      3. `props.history` combined with `withRouter`.
      4. `this.props.history.push( route, object)` _This is the option used._
+9. What happened to "this" when making a function call? _Make sure `.bind(this)` for each function, in the constructor of the component._

 ### Things I learned/practiced